 Are we ready for another creative brain gym session?
-These Pmg tessellations are built around two different glide reflections, one mirror, and two rotation points, at 180 degrees. (a.k.a., P2mg)
+These Pmg tessellations are built around one mirror, and two rotation points.
+There are also two indirectly implied glide reflections as a result mostly of the two way rotations.

 Easy to see the mirror as it constructs both sides of the Lady in blue.
 Red and green dots show the two different 180 degree rotation points.